ljcolling/filter/README.md

 ### `slice <range>`

 Select specific lines by index (1-indexed, inclusive).
+Negative indices count from the end.

 **Syntax:**
 - `slice N` - Get line N only
 - `slice N:M` - Get lines N through M (inclusive)
 - `slice N:` - Get lines from N to the end
+- `slice -N` - Get the Nth line from the end (-1 is last line)
+- `slice -N:-M` - Get lines from Nth to Mth from the end (inclusive)
+- `slice -N:` - Get last N lines to the end

 **Examples:**